-It’s fairly safe to assume that Digg did not test this new design with their users — because in the month following the launch of their redesign, traffic fell a whopping 26%.
+It’s fairly safe to assume that Digg did not test this new design with their followers — because in the month following the launch of their redesign, traffic fell 26 percent.

 To be fair, this was a more drastic change than you might be planning to make with your site.